BillyDM/awesome-audio-dsp/LOW_LEVEL_PROGRAMMING_LANGUAGES.md

   - The language is still relatively young, so library support such as GUIs and audio plugin development are not even close to the level of support C++ has.
 (I am however personally working on some of these Rust audio plugin libraries.
 If you are interested in helping with development, please check out the [`Rust Audio Discord Server`]!)
 - Resources:
   - [`Rust Book`] - The fantastic official online book on learning Rust.
+  - [`Rust By Practice`] - A great unofficial online book that helps you learn Rust through excersises.
   - [`Learn Rust the Dangerous Way`] - Tips on writing low-level Rust code from a C background.
   - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
   - [`How-to Optimize Rust Programs on Linux`] - How-to guide on profiling Rust code on Linux.